 I’ve been published in the Guardian, Independent, the List, Sunday Mail, and others.
 Here’s a selection of articles and essays:

-How literary culture utilises digital data and how this impacts publishing.
+How literary culture monetises digital data and how this impacts publishing.

 Essay in anthology The Digital Critic, a non-fiction anthology on literary criticism in the digital era with fellow contributors including Will Self, Joanna Walsh, Lauren Elkin and more, edited by Houman Barekat, Robert Barry and David Winters, published by O/R Books, NYC, 2017.
 It has been reviewed by Kirkus and the Quarterly Review.

 Working Class Girls and Working Class Art